SiBMs58/Datapath/README.md

 - This README.md file is Ai generated

-Welcome to the Logistics Software!
+Welcome to the Datapath!
 This software package allows you to simulate and analyze logistics operations using electronic circuit files (.circ) and a provided script called Test.py.
 Please follow the instructions below to install the software and load the required files.

 ## Installation